Dynamical spin-nematic correlation in a transverse field Ising chain with non-Hermitian Gamma interaction: Model and diagonalization

 For the dispersion $\epsilon_{k}$ in Eq. (\ref{H_diagonalization}), one is free to choose either the “$+$” or the “$-$” branch \cite{Lee2014}.
 In the PT-symmetric region, we choose the “$+$” branch so that the ground-state energy $\mathcal{E}$ is minimal.
-While in the PT-broken region, $\epsilon_{k}$ is not always real, then for each $k$ with complex $\epsilon_{k}$, we fix the sign convention so that $\operatorname{Im}\epsilon_{k} <0 $ for convenience.
+While in the PT-broken region, $\epsilon_{k}$ is not always real, then for each $k$ with complex $\epsilon_{k}$, we fix the sign convention so that $\operatorname{Im}\epsilon_{k} <0 $.
+We emphasize that while in the PT-symmetric region the state $ |\mathcal{G}\rangle$ can be understood as ground state, it should be understood as a reference state selected by the non-Hermitian spectral structure and the associated dynamics in the PT-broken region.
+In our treatment, the branch with $\operatorname{Im}\epsilon_{k} <0 $ is chosen because, under the non-Hermitian time evolution generated by $\exp(-\mathrm{i}\hat{\mathcal{H}}t)$, this branch determines the dynamically stable sector that remains physically relevant at long times.
+Thus, it provides a natural reference state for characterizing static correlation properties within the dynamical framework in Sec. \ref{dynamical_nematics_order}.